peterthehammer1/FongoAI/INVESTIGATE_MISSING_CALLS.md

 1. **If PM2 shows many restarts** → Server was unstable
 2. **If no webhook logs during gap** → Webhooks weren't received
-3. **If Retell shows failed deliveries** → Webhook URL was inaccessible
+3. **If Nucleus shows failed deliveries** → Webhook URL was inaccessible
 4. **If calls exist but weren't logged** → Database error

 Run the investigation commands and share the results - that will tell us exactly what happened!